Insight - Catch me if you can - oil sanctions against Iran

 Even so, the sanctions have left Indian companies struggling to pay for their Iranian crude.
 They had been paying in euros via Turkey's Halkbank, but that route looks vulnerable to new sanctions.
 Halbank's general manager Suleyman Aslan said on January 26 Halkbank would continue to handle customers' oil payments to Iran as long as they comply with international regulations.

 As an alternative, New Delhi and Tehran have set up a payment method using the rupee, which is not freely traded on international markets, to pay for 45 percent of oil imports.
-India owes Tehran about $11 billion a year for imports.
+India owes Tehran about $11 billion (6 billion pounds).

 Iran has already started paying Indian exporters in rupees, but refiners are waiting to hear whether they will have to pay hefty taxes before using rupees to pay for oil.